 Recent years have witnessed a widespread increase of interest in the relationship between industrial odors and community well-being.
 Odor assessment, in general, can be done by analytical monitoring, or odor sensory methods.
 The analytical monitoring of an individual chemical compound may not be accurate since odors are often consist of a complex mixture of many compounds.
 Human assessment requires training and give results at the study time and circumstances.
 The key of this study to use the available technology to enable people to report industrial odors in the place and the time of occurrence.
 Ultimately the goal is to provide information to communities so that they can work with the industries in their neighborhoods to find a solution to improve their air quality and well-being.

-To further investigate the effects of industrial odors on residential communities and to explore whether there is an association with personal well-being, the study area is extended to include the north of Denver metropolitan communities of Globeville, Chaffee Park, Sunny Side, Elyria Swansea, and Commerce City.
-Four other Colorado communities with similar demography (income, race, residents per household) have been chosen for comparison purposes; Fort Lupton, Greeley, Fort Collins, and Pueblo.
-In addition, the survey methods will be applied to international communities, such as in El Beida, Libya and Bizarre, Tunisia.
-Data are collected using online surveys and a smart phone app (Android only).
+The goal of our study was to investigate the effects of industrial odors on residential communities and to explore whether there is an association with personal well-being.
+The study area was extended to include the north of Denver metropolitan communities of Globeville, Chaffee Park, Sunny Side, Elyria Swansea, and Commerce City.
+Four other Colorado communities with similar demography (income, race, residents per household) were included for comparison purposes; Fort Lupton, Greeley, Fort Collins, and Pueblo.
+Data were collected using online surveys and a smart phone app (Android only).
 The surveys can be found here: Greeley, Fort Lupton, North Denver, Fort Collins, and Pueblo.
-We also have a spanish version of the survey.
-A reporting smart phone application (SPA) report odor 1 (the app that participants can use can be downloaded here: Report Odor 1) is used to report odors in their area, and here is the on-line link for those who do not want to report with a smart phone.
-The study targets 100 participants from each community.
-The participants are being recruited continuously.
-After agreeing and signing the consent participants are asked to take the online survey four times; once every three months.
-They are also asked to use the SPA to repot odors regularly whenever they notice them.
-In addition the participants receive requests at the same time to describe the air odor.
-In this case, they can report that the air is odorless.
+We also aded a spanish version of the survey.
+A reporting smart phone application (SPA) report odor 1 was used to report odors in their area, and there was an on-line version for those who did not want to report with a smart phone.
+The study enrolled over 300 participants from each community.
+The participants were recruited voluntarily through social media.
+After agreeing and signing the consent participants were asked to take the online survey four times; once every three months.
+They were also asked to use the SPA to repot odors regularly whenever they noticed them.
+In addition the participants received requests randomly to describe the air odor.
+In this case, if there was no odor, they reported that the air is odorless.